gvwilson/thirdbit/src/fiction/santas/index.md

 Later that afternoon,
-Finner lay back with his hands behind his head and stared at sleigh-and-reindeer mobile hanging from the ceiling.
+Finner lay back with his hands behind his head and stared at the sleigh-and-reindeer mobile hanging from the ceiling.

 And blinked.